-- Preview Email Newsletter

 4 Environmental Groups Request Extension of Public Comment Period for NHTSA Rule (10)

 WASHINGTON, Jan.
 8 -- The Center for Biological Diversity, Environmental Defense Fund, Natural Resources Defense Council and Sierra Club have issued a public comment letter to the National Highway Traffic Safety Administration urging an extension of the comment period for its Proposed Rule affecting corporate average fuel economy standards for passenger vehicles from model years 2022 to 2031.
-The organizations argue that the current 45-day public comment period is insufficient for the complex an more ST
+The organizations argue that the current 45-day public comment period is insufficient for the complex and critical nature of the rulemaking.

 AAM Urges FDA to Enhance Biosimilar User Fee Act for Better Patient Access (10)